 I have been to Galveston before but it has been a while so I was happy to be coming back.
 A trip to Texas for me begins with a flight from home since the drive would be such a long haul.
 The flight was nice and a piece of cake today.
 It was not crowded and there was no weather on the way over.

 My flight time had me in town a bit before time to check in, so I thought I would get something to eat after I grabbed my bags and the rental car.
-Flying in commercially, you will probably come in to William P. Hobby Airport.
+Flying in commercially, you will probably come into William P. Hobby Airport.
 I was able to book a direct flight from Norfolk to Houston, so that was nice.
-Years ago, you would have had to transfer flights at least once I Atlanta or Charlotte on the way.
+Years ago, you would have had to transfer flights at least once in Atlanta or Charlotte on the way.

 There is a smaller local airport in Galveston, but that is more for private flights.
 The airport will put you on the other side of Houston and about 1 hour from the resort.